iljoong/azure-tf-iot/Doc.md

 Deploy [tf_fxurl](./tf_fxurl) and update `variables.tf`.
 Run `terraform` as following.

 > Tested in the latest __Windows 10__ environment.
 You need to install [odbc driver](https://www.microsoft.com/en-us/download/confirmation.aspx?id=56567) and [sqlcmd](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-ver15) tool in your PC to run successfully.
+You may use Azure Shell if you don't want to install any SW.

 ```
 terraform init